awni/awni.github.io/_posts/2017-10-11-speech-recognition.md

 types of speech.[^data_details] Notice the humans are worse at transcribing the non-American accents.
 This is probably due to an American bias in the transcriber pool.
-I would expect transcribers native to a given region to have much lower error rates for that regions accents.
+I would expect transcribers native to a given region to have much lower error rates for that region's accents.
 </div>
 </div>